- Get link

 1974 English scientist Sir James Chadwick died on July 24, 1974.
 He was awarded the 1935 Nobel Prize in Physics for his discovery of the neutron in 1932.
 Chadwick intended studying mathematics, but he was interviewed by a physicist who assumed Chadwick wanted to study physics.
 He was too shy to contradict him, so ended up enrolling as a physics major.

 1987 On July 24, 1987 author and politician Jeffrey Archer won £500,000 libel damages for a Daily Star story that claimed he had slept with a prostitute.
 The story, which was published in January 1987, was based on the testimony of a woman named Monica Coghlan, who claimed that she had had a sexual relationship with Archer in 1986.
-The damages he was awarded were the largest ever paid in a British libel case.
+The damages he was awarded was at the time the largest ever paid in a British libel case.

 2001 Simeon Saxe-Coburg-Gotha, the last Tsar of Bulgaria between 1943 and 1946 when he was a child, was sworn in as Prime Minister of Bulgaria on July 24, 2001.
 He was one of the first monarchs in history to regain political power through a democratic election to a different office.